 The request for recognition of credits can be presented together with the compilation of the application for assessment of the access requirements by attaching the documentation shown below.

 - a signed self-certification form listing exams.
 Please indicate for each exam: the name of the Course of study and class, the name of the University, the name of individual exams taken with their scientific area and weight in credits, the mark and the exam date.
 Please verify if self-certification is available in your University Reserved Area: if it is not available or, if all the required data is not listed, you may use the forms on this page;

 - any exam programmes in your possession.

-Requests for accreditation are to be submitted to the Treviso Campus which will then be subject to evaluation by the Teaching Committee.
+Requests for accreditation will be submitted to the Scientific Campus which will then be subject to evaluation by the Teaching Committee.
 Once approved, the Accreditation Form will be sent to you via e-mail.
 Please remember to sign the form.